GovindaPedhiwal/Data_Visualization/README.md

 # Data_Visualization

 please use <b>npm install</b> command to install all the required packages.
-If any error comes which using the command then use npm install --legacy-peer-deps command. <br>
+If any error comes which using the command then use <b>npm install --legacy-peer-deps</b> command. <br>

 Please use npm start to start the server.